liuyiding1993/CIKM2020_DecGCN/README.md

-# Decoupled Graph Convolution Network for Inferring Substitutable and Complementary Items
-# In CIKM 2020 Applied Research Track
+# Decoupled Graph Convolution Network for Inferring Substitutable and Complementary Items (CIKM 2020 Applied Research Track)

 ## How To Use